In the ecommerce marketing realm, micro-copy is sacred.

-This question is not a new one; for centuries marketers have agonised over the best way to use as little copy as possible to convey the most information.
+This question is not a new one; for centuries writers (especially newspaper journalists) have agonised over the best way to use as little copy as possible to convey the most information.

-This doesn’t mean your brand’s message or tone of voice needs to be ‘millennial’ (especially if your demographic is an older audience), but the approach—of paring back as many words as possible until you’re left with something that a) communicates your point and b) captures your ‘voice’ - remains the same.
+This doesn’t mean your brand’s writing style should resemble your niece’s Snapchat captions, but the millennial approach—of paring back as many words as possible until you’re left with something that a) communicates your point and b) captures a certain ‘voice’ —is worth investigating.

 “Created in 2009 by Yael Aflalo, we design and manufacture the majority of our limited-edition collections in our factory headquarters in downtown Los Angeles.”

 Anyone who Googles “Reformation brand” will be met with the following results:

 Through just four words: “dress healthy, sustainable clothing”, the title tag immediately gives an online shopper a taste for what Reformation stands for, and an idea of what to expect upon entering the site.